Skip to main content

 It is important to note that some guaranteed funds come with particular conditions.
 For instance, investors may be required to maintain the investment for an explicit period or until they reach a specific withdrawal age.
 These funds are suitable for certain groups, such as pre-retirees who aim to lock in their accrued benefits at a set level.
 If you intend to temporarily park your funds for a few months or even weeks, selecting an unconditional guaranteed fund that aligns with your objectives is crucial.
 Opting for a guaranteed fund with conditions may mean you cannot access the guaranteed principal or returns and could even involve higher-than-expected risks (as some funds may invest in stocks with greater volatility).

 In the face of sudden market volatility, it is understandable for investors to seek refuge in lower-risk assets as a short-term parking place for their assets.
 However, they should remember that "storms won't last forever."
-These safe havens are typically intended as temporary shelters, and the initial goal of "short-term parking" should not be transformed into "long-term parking".
+These safe havens are typically intended as temporary shelters, and the initial goal of "short-term parking" should not be transformed into "long-stay parking".
 Holding too many lower-risk assets for an extended period is not ideal unless the investor approaches retirement age and plans to withdraw funds at age 65, gradually transitioning away from higher-risk assets.
 This caution is because such assets offer lower capital returns and may not meet the growth requirements of a Mandatory Provident Fund portfolio with a long-term investment horizon spanning 40 years.

-Mandatory Provident Fund Schemes Statistical Digest Quarterly Report March 2023 – published by the Mandatory Provident Fund Schemes Authority (MPFA).
-Data as of 31 March 2023.
-The net asset value of the Money Market Fund - MPF Conservative Fund was HKD 120.226 billion, higher than the Guaranteed Fund (another lower-risk fund) which had a net asset value of HKD 79.588 billion.
+1 Mandatory Provident Fund Schemes Statistical Digest Quarterly Report December 2024 – published by the Mandatory Provident Fund Schemes Authority (MPFA).
+Data as of 31 December 2024.
+The net asset value of the Money Market Fund - MPF Conservative Fund was HKD 145.595 billion, higher than the Guaranteed Fund (another lower-risk fund) which had a net asset value of HKD 74.486 billion.

 Read more